userdashboard/example-web-app/readme.md

+# Example web app

-# Converting hastebin to a web app with user accounts and organizations
+## Converting hastebin to a web app with user accounts and organizations

 [Hastebin](https://github.com/seejohnrun/haste-server) is a 'pastebin' web application you post code and text to share.
 The application has no user accounts, all posts are anonymous and publicly accessible via a generated URL.
 This conversion is based on `hastebin`'s source code.